isekar0/Learning-Rust/README.md

 -> The formatting seems to be a mix of Python's f-strings and C's printf e.g. println!("{variable_name_initialized_above} = {variable_here}", function());

-Status update: Just used a dependancy for the first time, nice.
+Status update: Just used a dependency for the first time, nice.

-Cargo.lock is where dependencies get frozen, only updated when you explicitely change the version in Cargo.toml, or use "$ cargo update"
+Cargo.lock is where dependencies get frozen, only updated when you explicitly change the version in Cargo.toml, or use "$ cargo update"

 ##### Ranges
 -> A range expression can take the form of start..=stop which is inclusive on the lower and upper bounds